 Fold the Garland in half to find the center, and then unfold and lay flat on a large surface.
 Tie the twine of the first bird into that center spot, letting the bird hang about 5 to six inches below the garland.

-Tie another bird every 4 inches until you have covered the entire length of the garland with hanging birds.
+Tie another bird every 4 inches until you have covered the entire length of the garland with hanging birds in random order.

 If you would like, take coordinating ribbons and loosely wrap those around the garland as well.

-These can be adjusted once the garland is in place, and add a nice touch.
+These can be adjusted once the garland is in place, and add a nice bit of charm to the garland.

 I hung my Bird Garland above the open arch wall separating my kitchen and main living area and I absolutely love how it looks.